sysopmatt/madams-dev/resume.md

         *   **Spearheaded the Data Platform Modernization** as technical lead for a team of 12 engineers.
         *   **Converted 600 code packages,** ranging from 1,000 to 20,000 lines of code each.
         *   **Achieved a 4x reduction in nightly ETL processing time.**
+        *   **Onboarded and trained over 100 developers** on new platform tools and best practices during the modernization project.
 *   **Software Developer II** (Nov 2019 - Mar 2022, 2 yrs 5 mos)
     *   _Accomplishments:_
         *   **Implemented master data management (MDM) for provider data,** resolving complex contracting and business relationships within the data modeling process.